lilygoose89/startupchiangmai/_posts/2019-03-20-co-more-chiang-mais-collaborative-spaces.md

 ## Niramis Co-Creating Space

-Located off the Canal Road southwest of town, Niramis bill themselves as a "co-creating" space.
-Park coworking space, part makerspace and workshop, they're known for hosting a variety of workshops aimed at promoting "creative literacy" and business know-how.
+Located off the Canal Road southwest of town, Niramis is a co-creating space: part coworking space, part makerspace and workshop, they're known for hosting a variety of workshops aimed at promoting business know-how and practical creative skills.
+They also offer programs aimed and children and youth, making themselves a community center serving more than just the usual professional class.

+Founder Archan Naksorn has an extensive background in product design and used to lecture at Thammasat University.
+He opened the space in 2018 hoping to serve the Thai community and share his skills and know how with a broader audience.

+In addition to workspace and resources, Niramis also offers design consultations,&nbsp; business mentorship and a coffee shop any bean-snob can appreciate.

 * Location: [500/58-59 Bizpoint10, Chonprathan Rd, Mae Hia, Muang, Chang Wat Chiang Mai 50100](https://goo.gl/maps/JwAowHAYBcK2){: target="_blank"}
 * Website:&nbsp;[facebook.com/niramisworkshop](https://www.facebook.com/niramisworkshop/){: target="_blank"}